dimastatz/linga/README.md

 <h1 align="center"> Linga </h1>
 <h3>English Learning through Comic-based AI</br></h3>
 <h4 align="center">
-Presenting Linga, a revolutionary SAAS that harnesses the power of [ASR technology](https://en.wikipedia.org/wiki/Speech_recognition) for comprehensive IELTS/TOEFL/Cambridge C1&C2 tests preparation.
+Presenting Linga, a revolutionary SAAS that harnesses the power of <a href="https://en.wikipedia.org/wiki/Speech_recognition">ASR technology</a> for comprehensive IELTS/TOEFL/Cambridge C1&C2 tests preparation.
 Elevate your language proficiency through dynamic conversations, receive instant feedback, and benefit from an adaptive curriculum tailored to your progress.
 With a user-friendly interface, Linga covers all facets of the english exams, allowing you to practice and improve your skills anytime, anywhere.
 Transform your language preparation with Linga for a personalized, efficient, and enjoyable journey to English proficiency.
 </h4>
 <img src="https://img.shields.io/badge/Progress-1%25-red"> <img src="https://img.shields.io/badge/Feedback-Welcome-green">
 </br>